aws-powertools/powertools-lambda-python/docs/quickstart.md

 * **L24**: We also instruct Logger to use the incoming API Gateway Request ID as a [correlation id](./core/logger.md##set_correlation_id-method) automatically.
 * **L24**: Since we're in dev, we also use `log_event=True` to automatically log each incoming request for debugging.
 This can be also set via [environment variables](./index.md#environment-variables){target="_blank"}.

-We can now search our logs by the request ID to find a specific operation.
-Additionally, we can also search our logs for function name, Lambda request ID, Lambda function ARN, find out whether an operation was a cold start, etc.

 This is how the logs would look like now: